Predictions from $s$-process AGB models of the isotopic variations of zirconium and neodymium for comparison to bulk meteorites: Introduction

 \subsection{Current constraints from the nucleosynthetic isotopic composition of bulk meteorites}

 The meteoritic data we consider here to derive the observational constraint to be matched by the models is from a type of meteorites called chondrites.
-These rocks are agglomerations of dust from the early Solar System that survived undifferentiated, with relatively little thermal and aqueous alteration from $\sim$4.6 Ga until the present day \citep{scott07}.
-These meteorites contain presolar stardust grains inherited from stars that contributed dust to proto-solar nebula \citep{liu25}, and refractory inclusions, such as CAIs, which represent some of the earliest solid matter to have condensed within the proto-planetary disc \cite[e.g.,][]{davis14}.
-Isotopic variations in presolar stardust grains, in particular, and to a lesser extent in refractory inclusions, are extremely anomalous when compared to the bulk Solar System and their presence in the rocks affect the bulk (i.e., average) composition of chondritic meteorites.
+These rocks are agglomerations of dust from the early Solar System, which remained relatively pristine with varying degrees of thermal and aqueous alteration from $\sim$4.6 Ga until the present day \citep{Scott14chapter}.
+These meteorites contain presolar stardust grains inherited from stars that contributed dust to proto-solar nebula \citep{liu25}, and refractory inclusions, such as CAIs, which represent some of the earliest solid matter to have condensed within the proto-planetary disc \cite[e.g.,][]{MacPherson14chapterCAI}.
+Isotopic variations in presolar stardust grains, in particular, are extremely anomalous when compared to the bulk Solar System and their presence in the rocks affect the bulk (i.e., average) composition of chondritic meteorites.